Fast Intra-kernel Isolation and Security with IskiOS: Evaluation

 Figure~\ref{fig:lmbench:bw} shows the effect of {\System} on the bandwidth of various inter-process communication mechanisms. {\System} imposes the most overhead---roughly $16\%$ over \texttt{vanilla}---when moving data over a TCP/IP socket with both \texttt{XOM} and a fully-optimized shadow stack enabled.
-The complexity of the underlying TCP/IP protocol explains this result: the packet-based nature of the protocol requires network sockets to break down large messages into multiple packets which are then subject to congestion, flow, and transmission-error control.
-The large number of function calls required to implement the necessary functionality increases the number of instructions executed (including the relatively expensive \texttt{wrpkru}) when the shadow stack is enabled.
+The complexity of the underlying TCP/IP protocol combined with the speed of network communication to localhost explains this result: TCP performs congestion, flow, and transmission-error control, and the network stack performs many function calls both within and between layers.
+These calls increase the number of instructions executed (including the relatively expensive \texttt{wrpkru}) when the shadow stack is enabled, and there is no latency from a real network to hide the additional overhead.